aparna2198/CRUD-operations-in-MongoDB-using-python-REST-API-using-Azure-function-app/README.md

 Postman is used to perform these methods on a url(locally hosted)

-I have an entire video on how to build this entire thing from scratch Link:https://www.youtube.com/watch?v=sBDnLtXBMNo&t=1001s
+I have a video on how to build this entire thing from scratch Link:https://www.youtube.com/watch?v=sBDnLtXBMNo&t=1001s